A 1975 Roald Dahl

 - Technically a Smile: Inverted.
 Danny's father never smiles with his mouth, but only with his eyes.
 This causes a lot of people to assume he is a very serious man, but he actually has a fantastic, deadpan sense of humour.
 Danny also notes that he prefers this style, as it's impossible to fake a smile with your eyes.

-- Trademark Favourite Food: Raisins to pheasants, which was one of Danny's grandfather's greatest discoveries.
+- Trademark Favorite Food: Raisins to pheasants, which was one of Danny's grandfather's greatest discoveries.

 - Windows of the Soul: The phenomenon of the "eye smile" - twisting the corners of your lips upwards looks nothing like a real smile unless the eyes are doing the right thing (which in real life is probably squinting slightly rather than reflecting the innermost workings of the soul, but Truth in Television nonetheless).